Zach-Girard/Zach-Girard/README.md

-- 👋 Hello World, I’m @Zach-Girard
+- 👋 Hello, @Zach-Girard.
+I am a Bioinformatics Analyst.
-- 👀 I’m interested in Genomics and Bioinformatics!
+- 👀 I’m interested in Genomics and Bioinformatics pipeline development!
-- 🌱 I’m currently on working R, Bash, and Python programming for Computational Biology.
+- 🌱 I’m currently on working NextFlow, R, Bash, and Python programming for Computational Biology.